 An extremely rare, very local and declining species in Belgium.
 Only a few scattered observations after 1980.

-The adults fly in one generation a year; from mid August till mid October and after hibernation again onwards from mid March towards late May.
+The adults fly in one generation a year: from mid August till mid October and after hibernation again from mid March till late May.

 The larva lives on a variety of woody and herbaceous plants and scrubs like: Myrica gale, Calluna vulgaris, Iris pseudacorus, Juncus effusus, Juncus conglomeratus, Polygonum aviculare etc...